 The atmosphere is very relaxed and calm, so if you come from a big city, you might find Cagliari potentially boring.

-Both to the east and west of the city there are beautiful beaches and lovely coastal locations that will take you away from the city life while still offering proximity to all of Cagliari’s amenities.
+Both to the east and west of the city, there are beautiful beaches and lovely coastal locations that will take you away from city life while still offering proximity to all of Cagliari’s amenities.

 Cagliari is very close to some of the most beautiful beaches in Sardinia, such as Villasimius (40 km), Mari Pintau (around 15 km) and Chia (50 Km), famous for their white sands and turquoise waters.

 If you are seeking a quieter life, consider the surrounding countryside.

 You will find cleaner air and small expat communities, as foreigners generally prefer the countryside or the coast.